bluebird89/docs/backend/php/php.md

 ## utilities

 * [nette/utils](https://github.com/nette/utils):🛠 Lightweight utilities for string & array manipulation, image handling, safe JSON encoding/decoding, validation, slug or strong password generating etc. <https://doc.nette.org/utilspw>
-* [Gearman](http://gearman.org/)provides a generic application framework to farm out work to other machines or processes that are better suited to do the work

 ## coding standard